Mary Barrick, Director

 Kala Hoffman, Administrative Assistant

-Kala Hoffman is the new Administrative Assistant as of July of 2017.
+Kala Hoffman is the Administrative Assistant as of July of 2017.
 She graduated from Dordt College with a Bachelor’s Degree in Elementary Education, with a Field of Specialization in Special Education.
 She has had years of Office experience as well.
 She enjoys sharing her desire to take care of the planet, promoting humane treatment of animals and adopting not buying pets.
 She has an interest in birding and paleontology.
 Kala, along with her husband and daughter live in Graettinger.
 They love camping and spending time with family.

 Rob Allen, Operations Supervisor

 Rob joined the County Conservation Board in July of 2014.
 Rob started as our new Operations Supervisor.
 Rob was previously the Wildlife Technician for the Hardin County Conservation Board where he had extensive experience with invasive species removal and native plant regeneration projects.